hyperion-project/hyperion.docs/docs/effects/API.md

 | b         | Integer    | blue color from `0` to `255` |
 | a         | Integer    | **Optional** alpha of the color from `0` to `255`, if not provided, it's `255` |

-::: tip Kürzere Versionen von hyperion.imageDrawPie()
+::: tip Shorter versions of hyperion.imageDrawPie()
-`hyperion.imageDrawPie(centerX, centerY, radius, startAngle, spanAngle, r, g, b)` -> alpha ist standardmäßig 255
+`hyperion.imageDrawPie(centerX,  centerY,  radius,  startAngle,  spanAngle,  r,  g,  b)` -> alpha defaults to 255
 :::

 ### hyperion.imageDrawRect()
-Zeichnet ein Rechteck auf das Bild.
-Alle Parameter sind erforderlich, außer a für Alpha.
-Füge die Parameter in der Reihenfolge der Zeilen unten hinzu. \
+Draws a rectangle on the image.
+All arguments are required, exception a for alpha.
+Add the arguments in the order of rows below. \
 `hyperion.imageDrawRect(startX, startY, width, height, thick, r, g, b, a,)`
 | Argument  | Type       |  Comment  |
 | :-------- | :--------- | :----------------------------------------------------- |